-Preparatory phase: This provides general information to prospective VSLA members.
-They will decide if they want to be trained.

-Intensive phase: 12 weeks.
-It starts off with 3 visits in the first week, and then continues with 7 visits over the next 8 weeks.
+Preparatory phase:This provides general information to prospective VSLA members.
+They will decide if they want to be trained.Intensive phase:12 weeks.
+It starts off with 3 visits in the first week, and then continues with 7 visits over the next 8 weeks.Development phase:12 weeks.

-Development phase: 12 weeks.
 3 visits.
-One every month.
+One every month.Meturity phase:12 - 26 weeks.
+One visit every two menths and one final chara out meeting visit.

 Maturity phase: 12 - 26 weeks.
-One visit every two months, and one final share-out meeting visit.
+One visit every two months and one final share-out meeting visit.